Abandoned & Little-Known Airfields:

 as it was no longer listed among active airfields in the 1972 Flight Guide (according to Chris Kennedy).

-the Devil's Garden Airport was still depicted on the 1981 USGS topo map.
+Even though it had reportedly been abandoned for 13 years, the Devil's Garden Airport was still depicted on the 1981 USGS topo map.

 Almost 20 years after the airport was abandoned, the California Department of Forestry & Fire Protection